 Is an orangery designed for use all year round?

 Absolutely!
 This is one of the main benefits of an orangery.
-Having brick walls and a solid perimeter keeps more heat in during the winter.
+Having brick walls and a solid perimeter keeps more heat in during the winter, making it more energy efficient.
 During the summer, the reduced amount of sunlight due to less glass coverage means that the room will remain cooler.

 Can I put a kitchen in an orangery?

 Orangeries are completely flexible and ideal for several uses, including a kitchen.
 An orangery is a natural extension to your home and takes advantage of natural light flooding through the windows and roof.
 It is unlikely that you will need planning permission for this, but it is advisable to check with your local authority before construction.

 Orangeries must conform to the same standards as extensions in order to be approved by building control.
 Therefore, foundations must have a minimum depth of 1 metre, but if the ground is unstable, they may need to be deeper.

 How much does an orangery cost?
 UPVC Orangery prices 2020